 Your content can educate, inform, entertain and share valuable information.
-I can also be repurposed and shared across multiple platforms or turned into e-Books, videos, podcast and more.
-What you are effectively doing is creating a valuable bank of resource materials for your business that demonstrate your extensive knowledge and expertise in your industry and can be shared throughout the customer journey.
+It can also be repurposed and shared across multiple platforms or turned into eBooks, videos, podcast and more.
+What you are effectively doing is creating a valuable bank of resource materials for your business that demonstrates your extensive knowledge and expertise in your industry and can be shared throughout the customer journey.

 An effective piece of content has the ability to make someone stop, review, think, and take action.
 This can be achieved by creating well-crafted information and using highly engaging visuals that create an emotional response.